Equality and diversity in access agreements

 Although OFFA’s definition of ‘under-represented groups’ does not explicitly include all the protected characteristics covered by the Equality Act 2010, many protected characteristics inter-link with groups that are under-represented in higher education, such as disability, race, age (mature students) and gender.
 For example, BME and disabled people are statistically over-represented within lower socio-economic groups and low participation neighbourhoods.
-Given that activities targeted at those from lower socio-economic groups and low participation neighbourhoods count towards your access agreement spend, this may provide an opportunity for you to meet both your equality objectives and access agreement targets.
+This may provide an opportunity for you to meet both your equality objectives and access agreement targets.

-Many universities and colleges already recognise some of these issues for protected characteristic groups within their widening participation strategy but often do not link this to their work to meet the requirements of the Equality Act.
+Many higher education providers already recognise some of these issues for protected characteristic groups within their widening participation strategy but often do not link this to their work to meet the requirements of the Equality Act.
 As noted in the Action on Access briefing Social mobility through higher education: aligning widening participation and equality, most higher education institutions target disabled and black and minority ethnic (BME) students as part of their widening participation strategy but of these, only half make an explicit link between this and their institutional equality and diversity strategy.

 How to include equality and diversity in your access agreement